Gucci boss reassures staff over looming era of slower growth | MarketScreener

 Kering's shares have risen more than 20 percent this year, driven in large part by Gucci's strong performance.
 Its Saint Laurent and Balenciaga brands are riding high too, though Gucci accounts for over 70 percent of group profits.

-Gucci is investing in e-commerce and store facelifts to keep growing the brand, as well as building up areas like cosmetics and perfumes to maximise revenue from non-core products.
+Gucci is investing in e-commerce and store facelifts to keep growing the brand, as well as building up areas like cosmetics and perfumes to maximize revenue from non-core products.

 Quirky runway styles have helped it attract younger shoppers at a time when not all luxury firms have profited from a benign industry backdrop.
 Yet Gucci's distinctive look could make it vulnerable to brand fatigue, analysts have said.